The #1 Order to Never Make at a Chinese Restaurant, According to Chefs

 While the dish did originate from a Chinese chef, it is a rather recent invention that is virtually unknown in China.
 General Tso's chicken first became popular in Taiwan where chef Peng Chang-kuei served it to some diplomats in the 1950s.
 It then made its way to the United States, where it received a lot of glowing press, thanks to the fact that then–Secretary of State Henry Kissinger raved about it.
 Before long, the dish was one of the best-known Chinese dishes in the country.

-So, if you're striving for an authentic Chinese delicacy, you'd be wise to skip General Tso's.
+So, if you're striving for an authentic Chinese delicacy, you'd be wise to skip General Tso's, or find out how chefs are reinventing the dish.

 Lon Symensma, co-founder and executive chef of ChoLon Restaurant Concepts in Denver, Colo., which owns several Asian concept restaurants, agrees.
 He points out that the popular chicken item bears the signs of America's penchant for gluttony.
 "General Tso's chicken is often breaded, deep-fried, and coated in a rich sauce, making for quite a delicious but unhealthy option at Chinese restaurants."
 His alternative at ChoLon puts a cleaner spin on the item.
 "We've taken the sweet, tangy, and spicy aspects of General Tso's and put them into a steamed soup dumpling.
 Rich in flavor but a little nicer for the waistline."